Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 14 Januari 2026 01.46.04 UTC
+- WIB: Rabu, 14 Januari 2026 02.28.42 UTC
-- WITA: Rabu, 14 Januari 2026 02.46.04 UTC
+- WITA: Rabu, 14 Januari 2026 03.28.42 UTC
-- WIT: Rabu, 14 Januari 2026 03.46.04 UTC
+- WIT: Rabu, 14 Januari 2026 04.28.42 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: technology
+Kategori: motivational